rlanvin/php-rrule/README.md

 in this PHP port, so feel free to check the code if you're interested.

 The lib differs from the python version in various aspects, notably in the respect of the RFC.
-This version is a bit strictier and will not accept many non-compliant combinations of rule parts, that the python version otherwise accepts.
+This version is a bit stricter and will not accept many non-compliant combinations of rule parts, that the python version otherwise accepts.
 There are also some additional features in this version.